otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

 <br>
 <br>

-2. The app based on two microservices (a node.js and a MySQL database) and deployed in the Kubernetes cluster is available as well under the load-balancer DNS name:
+2. The app based on two microservices (a node.js and a MySQL database) and deployed to the Kubernetes cluster is available as well under the load-balancer DNS name:

 <br>